Severn View services: Old building

 The service was constructed by Higgs and Hill Ltd as part of the M4 motorway contract between Aust and Almondsbury.
 The original services building was built near the edge of the cliff, allowing visitors to see the Severn Bridge and the Severn Estuary.

 The services went into operation the day after the bridge and motorway were opened on 8 September 1966, with Elizabeth II visiting.
 The services were originally run by Top Rank Motorport, a subsidiary of The Rank Organisation.
 The site was 25 acres and had a 350 seat restaurant, a self service cafeteria for 450 people, a transport cafe and parking for 750 cars and lorries.
 A 1978 government report stated that this service station had the largest public cafeteria in the United Kingdom.

 When the road was diverted over the Second Severn Crossing it was expected that these services would close.
-The original building was closed and sold, and operations moved to an adjacent site.
+The original building was closed and sold, and operations moved to an petrol station part of the site.